YimingWangMingle/EME/README.md

 To set up the environment and install dependencies, follow these steps:

-Clone the Repository and Install Basic Requirements
+Clone the repository and install basic requirements
 ```bash
 git clone --recurse-submodules [EME]
 cd EME